How to Persist Past Your First Semester of College

 While it’s very normal to feel overwhelmed or stressed in college, it’s easy to find yourself alone and isolated in these feelings.
 Taking care of your mental health is essential, so it’s important to identify your stressors and find healthy ways to cope with them.
 Most college campuses offer free counseling services, or can connect you to free or low-cost services in your area.
 Don’t be afraid to ask for help!

 Need some extra support during your second semester?
-Text us!
-Send #Hello to 33-55-77 to speak with one of our college advisors.
+We can help!
+Just text #Hello to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!